-WATCH Onondaga County’s COVID-19 Update at 3 p.m.
+WATCH Onondaga County’s COVID-19 update at 3 p.m.

 SYRACUSE, N.Y.
-(WSYR-TV) Onondaga County Executive Ryan McMahon will give an update on COVID-19 cases in Onondaga County at 3 p.m.
+(WSYR-TV) — Onondaga County Executive Ryan McMahon will update residents on COVID-19 in the county beginning at 3 p.m.

 More from NewsChannel 9: